-New and revised standards that are effective for the financial year beginning April 1, 2017
+New and revised standards that are effective for the financial year beginning April 1, 2017 b) Changes in accounting policies ... continued

 Certain new standards, interpretations and amendments to existing standards have been published that became effective during the current financial year.
 The Bank has assessed the relevance of such new standards and amendments and has concluded that these will not be relevant.
 Accordingly, the Bank has made no changes to its accounting policies in 2018.